c3g/GenPipes/genpipes/pipelines/ampliconseq/README.md

 it is used first.
 Else, Adapter1, Adapter2, Primer1 and Primer2 columns from the readset file are used to create an adapter FASTA file, given then to Trimmomatic.
 Sequences are reversed-complemented and swapped.

-This step takes as input files:
-1. MiSeq paired-End FASTQ files from the readset file
+This step takes as input files MiSeq paired-End FASTQ files from the readset file.

 merge_trimmomatic_stats16S
 --------------------------